tranquilts/MATCH/README.md

 - Minimal setup: Requires no downloads and the game loads automatically from the homepage.

 ### **Feedback Style**
-Purpose: Provide players with clear, automatic responses to their actions during gameplay.
-Functionality:
 - Visuals: User should be presented with visual cues such as highlighting matched or incorrect pairs.
 - Audio - Users receive audio feedback for correct matches, incorrect selections or key game events.
 - Tracking: The game tracks scores and progress in real-time to keep players informed.